Philadelphia Pride 2026: March, Festival & Complete Party Guide

 - The Bellevue Hotel (Hyatt Unbound Collection) — Landmark Beaux-Arts building on the Avenue of the Arts.
 5 minutes to the Gayborhood.

 - Sofitel Philadelphia at Rittenhouse Square — French-accented luxury in Rittenhouse.
-10-minute walk to the Festival.
+10-minute walk to the Gayborhood and a straight shot to the Parkway Festival.

 - DoubleTree by Hilton Center City — Reliable mid-range on Broad Street.
 Famous cookie at check-in, easy SEPTA access.